DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Experiments

 \subsubsection{Pushing}

 We finally evaluated DROPO on a pushing task with the Franka Panda robot.
 In this setup, shown in Figure~\ref{fig:push_setup}, the goal of the robot was to push a box to a fixed target position.
-To make things challenging, the box center of mass was altered by filling it up with heavy steel bolts on one side and bubble wrap on the other, as shown in Figure~\ref{fig:push_box}.
+To make this task more challenging, the box center of mass was altered by filling it up with heavy steel bolts on one side and bubble wrap on the other, as shown in Figure~\ref{fig:push_box}.
+Therefore, we randomize a total of 5 dynamics parameters to shorten the reality gap in this setup: mass of the box, box-table friction coefficients $f_x$ and $f_y$, and center of mass offset from the geometric center ($com_x$, $com_y$).
+Due to the offset center of mass, we additionally included the orientations and angular velocity of the box in the state space used for fitting DROPO.

+In order to model log-likelihood of orientations with DROPO, we used quaternion representations and evaluated the angle between the quaternion in the real-world dataset and the one in simulation; this angle, $\alpha$, then replaced the orientation inside the next state $s^\xi_{t+1}$, with $\alpha$ inside the real-world state vector set to $0$.
+Since such a distribution would not be well-modeled with a Gaussian, for each transition we insert two resulting next states (with $\alpha$ and $-\alpha$), resulting in a symmetric distribution of angles centered around $0$.

-We first tested our method in a sim-to-sim version of the task: synthetic data was collected by a forward-pushing policy as demonstrations for DROPO and DROID, sampling new dynamics parameters from the ground-truth distribution after every rollout.
+We first tested our method in a sim-to-sim version of the task: synthetic data was collected by a forward-pushing policy as demonstrations for DROPO, DROID and BayesSim, sampling new dynamics parameters from the ground-truth distribution after every rollout, for a total of 50 trajectories of 30 transitions each, amounting to 30 seconds of wall-time interaction.
 The resulting DR distributions are presented in Table~\ref{tab:sim2sim_push_bounds}.
+Like before, the reported BayesSim results are independent Gaussian approximations of the actual results, which can be found in~\ref{sec:bs:panda}.
 We again observe that DROID converged to a point estimate, with standard deviations in the order of $10^{-10}$--$10^{-11}$, while DROPO results in a distribution that is relatively close to the ground truth, albeit not the same.
 The largest discrepancy can be observed in the inferred friction value along the $x$ direction.
-Since the trajectory used for this demonstration was pushing the box primarily away from the robot (along the $y$ axis), accurately inferring friction along the lateral axis is challenging, and the variations in box motion resulting from variations in this friction are minor and can be reasonably well modelled by variation in other parameters.
+Since the trajectory used for this demonstration was pushing the box primarily away from the robot (along the $y$ axis), accurately inferring friction along the lateral axis is challenging, and the variations in box motion resulting from variations in this friction are minor and can be reasonably well modeled by variation in other parameters.
 Similarly, the mass of the box can also be relatively difficult to identify, given that the inference is performed with a position controller and the mass of the box is much smaller than the mass of the robot.